asibahi/asibahi.github.io/content/thoughts/2024-08-04-Dominions with Odin/index.md

 }
 ```

 Odin's type system allows a `rawptr` to really be cast to .. any pointer.
 So here all the types I *know* are the same, regardless of C's type erasure, are marked with the same alias.
-Even tho, as far as the C ABI is concerned, both `SmPtr` and `SmItem` are `rawptr`s, but *I* know the difference.
+Even though, as far as the C ABI is concerned, both `SmPtr` and `SmItem` are `rawptr`s, but *I* know the difference.
 Conveniently, `SmItem` can now be easily derefrenced to get the underlying Group without casting.

+Having done that, and as much as I am pleased with myself for getting this to work, I do not like that the keys are `u64`s.
+They are *large*: much larger than any number of groups/indices required.
+Even in the unlikely event of each tile placed forming its own group, there would be a maximum of 126 groups (2 x 63).
+Eight bits would be enough to have a unique key for every possible group in the game.
+Something to optimize later, perhaps?

 ## Groups